jbeneliezer/ESE_356_project_1/README.md

-all code from ESE_356 Project 1
+code for project 1 of ESE 356 Digital Systems Specification and Modeling